panglesd/slipshow/docs/tutorial.rst

 concepts much easier to understand, and also much more fun to learn.
 There is no point in not using this in our presentations!

-Altough slipshow itself does not provide any support for defining animations, it allows you to embed a video, or use any javascript library.
+Although slipshow itself does not provide any support for defining animations, it allows you to embed a video, or use any javascript library.
 For a scripted start and stepping of your animation, you can use the ``exec`` attribute, combined with the special ``slip-script`` codeblock!